uio-bmi/immuneML/docs/source/quickstart.rst

 Step 1: downloading the dataset
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The dataset used in this tutorial can be downloaded from the NIRD Research Data Archive `(DOI ....) <https://doi.org/...>`_, and download the following files:
+An archive containing the dataset used in this tutorial can be downloaded here: :download:`quickstart.zip <../_static/files/quickstart.zip>`
+It contains the following files:

 - The metadata.csv file, which describes which of the 100 repertoires contain the disease signal named 'signal_disease'.